Skip to content

 5. Click Create secret.

-Delete secret definition
+Delete a secret definition

 1. Enter the Secret definitions tab.